Commencement is the ceremony recognizing any degree candidates for the current semester who choose to participate.

 Degree Honors include Major (Department) Honors and Latin (Laude) Honors.
 These Degree Honors will display on a transcript along with the degree earned.
 They will also print on the diploma.

-Term Honors include Presidential Scholar, Honors Program Scholar, Honors Program Scholar with Distinction, Honors Program Scholar with Merit, and Bone Scholar.
-Term Honors will print after the appropriate term on the transcript, whether it is the term of admission or the term of graduation.
-Honors Program Scholar with Distinction is the only Term Honor that also prints on the diploma.
+Term Honors include Presidential Scholar, Honors Program Scholar, and Bone Scholar.
+Term Honors will print after the appropriate term on the transcript.

-If you have earned the honors designation you will be notified by e-mail from the Office of the University Registrar and provided with instructions for honor cord pick-up.
+If you have earned the honors designation you will be notified by e-mail from the Office of the University Registrar in late April and provided with instructions for honor cord pick-up.

 Honor cords are also available for undergraduate students in the Honors Program who complete at least three semesters and nine Honors credit hours in the program and who graduate in good standing.
 Presidential Scholars who meet these requirements and who complete the Presidential Scholars Program also receive a cord.
 Honors students who meet these requirements will be provided with instructions to pick up their cords prior to commencement.